Natural Options that Reverse Symptoms

 You can do the routine for two more days, or it may be clear by now.
 You body may have given you a clear signal about which decision is best for you now.

 I believe this is an eloquent way of helping yourself listen to the wisdom of your own body.
 Your body knows what is best.
-The idea is to just listen to yourself babble.
-If your are confronting a tough decision, give Han’s decision making method.
+The idea is to listen to yourself babble on and on.
+If your are confronting a tough decision, why not give Han’s decision making method a trial spin.
 It works for him like a charm.

 Robert Rodgers, Ph.D.